zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 ### Note

-A data model must include a field marked with `@id` attribute.
-The `id` field serves as a unique identifier for a model entity, and is mapped to the database table's primary key.
+A model must include a field marked with `@id` attribute.
+The `id` field serves as a unique identifier for a model entity and is mapped to the database table's primary key.

 See [here](/docs/reference/zmodel-language#attribute) for more details about attributes.